๐Ÿ“˜English Literature โ€“ 1670 to 1850

 Emphasis on Reason and Logic

-• Critical analysis becomes a literary value itself, with works inviting readers to think rather than simply feel
+• Critical analysis becomes a literary value in itself, with works inviting readers to think rather than simply feel

-• Enlightenment ideals of knowledge, progress, and understanding permeate the literature, connecting it to broader intellectual movements
+• Enlightenment ideals of knowledge, progress, and understanding permeate the literature, connecting it to broader intellectual movements like the scientific revolution and empirical philosophy

 Restraint of Emotion and Personal Expression

-Compare: Emphasis on reason vs. restraint of emotion—both stem from the same Enlightenment distrust of passion, but reason is active (using intellect to discover truth) while restraint is negative (suppressing what might distort truth).
+Compare: Emphasis on reason vs. restraint of emotion: both stem from the same Enlightenment distrust of passion, but reason is active (using intellect to discover truth) while restraint is negative (suppressing what might distort truth).
 If an FRQ asks about Neoclassical psychology, connect both to the period's fear of enthusiasm and disorder.

 Classical Inheritance: Models and Methods